 Is It Suitable for All Skin Types?

 The type of rosemary extract is key.
 "Rosemary leaf extract should not be confused with rosemary oil, which contains high concentrations of volatile fragrance components that can cause significant irritation to the skin, " says Dr. Shotter.
 That's not to say everyone needs to avoid rosemary oil, but if you are sensitive to fragrance and find it irritates you, then this is something to look out for on the ingredient list.

-Dr. Langdon adds that it iis suitable for most skin types and while its aromatic components can cause sensitivity, in most skincare products the amount of rosemary extract is unlikely to be a risk.
-Rosemary extract is much less of a problem for skin than rosemary oil because the extract usually doesn’t contain much, if any, of rosemary oil’s volatile fragrance components.
+Langdon adds that it is suitable for most skin types and while its aromatic components can cause sensitivity, in most skincare products the amount of rosemary extract is unlikely to be a risk since it doesn’t contain much, if any, of rosemary oil’s volatile fragrance components.

 Packed with anti-inflammatory ingredients, this gently non-foaming cleanser removes dirt and grime, gently exfoliates, and leaves your skin feeling soothed and refreshed.

 Rosemary leaf extract sits alongside calming kelp, prickly pear seed oil, and omega-rich jojoba oil.
 It's seriously nourishing without feeling heavy on the skin.
 A little goes a long way and the tube is huge, so you're getting great value for your money.